Equiwinner and Lung Bleeding EIPH - full money back guarantee!

 For over 300 years horse riders have seen blood at the nostrils during or soon after performance work in a percentage of athletically trained horses.
-The condition has been named Exercise Induced Pulmonary Hemorrhage or EIPH and affected horses are commonly known as "bleeders".
+The condition has been named Exercise Induced Pulmonary Hemorrhage or EIPH, and affected horses are commonly known as "bleeders" or "bursters".
 With the advent of the modern endoscope, a flexible fibre-optic instrument, it has become appreciated that bleeding can be seen in the windpipe from one hour to several days after the exertion.
 Recent research has used radio-active blood cells to track these blood leakages from the lungs.
 The important conclusions from these investigations are (a) many more horses are bleeding internally than just the ones seen with blood at the nostrils, (b) in racing, most horses bleed at least once or many times in their career, (c) the blood is coming from the lungs during fast work.
 It is known that more than half of all racehorses bleed during racing, and some researchers have stated up to one hundred per cent.
-Bleeding is a common condition of racing horses and always has been.
+Bleeding is a common condition in horses resulting from normal training, racing or performing, and always has been.

 Is there a positive test for bleeding?
 If bleeding is suspected the simple answer is to have the vet inspect the windpipe with an endoscope (known as 'scoping), one or more hours after vigorous exercise.
 A vet 'scoping horses is a familiar sight before race days in busy professional racing yards.
 There are other signs the horse owner can look out for.
-All horses have high blood pressure when running but, in a bleeder, it is slightly higher than normal.
+All horses have high blood pressure when running but, in a bleeder, it may be slightly raised.
+This is normal.
 Inspection of the horse after a workout may show that the nostrils are a brighter red than normal.
 There may be redness or red lines at the side of the eyes.
-Extra pressure and lung bleeding may result in the horse stopping for no reason.
-For example, in show jumping, when the horse has done well over the first six jumps, then stops for no reason and starts to shake its head.
-This is typical behaviour associated with extra high pressure.
-Racehorses rarely pull up as a result of the extra pressure, although they do sometimes.
+Lung bleeding may result in the horse stopping for no reason.
+Racehorses rarely pull up as a result of bleeding, although they do sometimes.
 Racehorses will usually keep going, fuelled by adrenaline and competition with the other horses, but they can be bleeding from the lungs all the way.
 Another sign to look for is a dull dry coat, caused by poor circulation in the skin.

 How can this nose bleeding condition be corrected?
 "There is no satisfactory treatment" states the British Horse Society Veterinary Manual 2003, recommending against any attempted first aid for "bleeders".
-But now there is a way of stopping bleeding which is not first aid, and which is not just temporary.
-The application of a fresh Equiwinner Patch, an inert device, each day for ten days signals to the horse to reduce that extra high pressure back to the normal pressure associated with maximum exertion.
-Normal blood pressure is the low resting to high running scale of blood pressure found in a free running wild horse, or a domesticated endurance horse, rising with exertion but not so high as to cause distress or bleeding.
+The application of a fresh Equiwinner Patch, an inert signalling device, each day for ten days appears to rebalance the horse electrolytes.

-Equiwinner Patches start to work almost immediately.
-Horses being treated for EIPH bleeding should not compete or race but should have walking exercise only for the ten days of treatment, and for a further five days.
+Equiwinner Patches are used as follows.
+Horses having EIPH bleeding should not compete or race but should have walking exercise only for the ten days of Equiwinner Patches, and for a further five days.
 Alternatively the horse can be left to walk in a paddock for the fifteen days.
-Then the horse can be gradually returned to normal training The horse will have had lung tissue scars, caused by previous bleeding, and this Equiwinner procedure will allow the scars to fully heal.
+Then the horse can be gradually returned to normal training.
 Normal training or competition can then be resumed with confidence.

-The Equiwinner Patch is an inert device that works by fuzzy logic signaling, a new technology with patents pending.
+The Equiwinner Patch is an inert device that works by fuzzy logic signaling, a new patented technology.
 Nothing from the Equiwinner Patch enters the body of the horse, so that the Equiwinner Patch is safe to use in all competitive sport and racing, and will not test positive.
-It is important to follow the use of the patches every day for ten days to reinforce the new healthy habituation.
-By following the Equiwinner Patches instructions the horse should be free of the condition of bleeding for the rest of the season, or up to twelve months.
-It is to be hoped that every horse owner would wish keep high performance horses in the best possible condition by use of this very simple device, the Equiwinner Patch.
+It is important to follow the use of the patches every day for ten days to reinforce the new habituation.
+Please always follow the Equiwinner Patches instructions provided withe the box of patches.
+It is to be hoped that every horse owner would wish keep horses in the best possible condition by use of this very simple device, the Equiwinner Patch.